alura/techguide/_data/downloadFiles/EN_US/csharp.md

    - Using DELETE to remove data from a table
    - Using JOIN to connect data from multiple tables
    - Knowing the clauses (FROM, ORDER BY, etc.)
-## Habilidade Auxiliar: Good practices
+## Additional Skill: Good practices
 - [ ] **SOLID**:
    - SOLID has five principles that are considered best practices in software development that help programmers write cleaner code by separating responsibilities, reducing docking, easing refactoring, and encouraging code reuse.
 - [ ] **Design Patterns**: